huggingface/blog/mms_adapters.md

 A pretrained checkpoint expects its input data to have been sampled more or less from the same distribution as the data it was trained on.
 The same speech signals sampled at two different rates have a very different distribution, *e.g.*, doubling the sampling rate results in data points being twice as long.
 Thus, before fine-tuning a pretrained checkpoint of an ASR model, it is crucial to verify that the sampling rate of the data that was used to pretrain the model matches the sampling rate of the dataset used to fine-tune the model.

-MMS was pre-trained at a sampling rate of 16kHz.
-Common Voice, in its original form, has a sampling rate of 48kHz, thus we will have to downsample the fine-tuning data to 16kHz in the following.

 A `Wav2Vec2FeatureExtractor` object requires the following parameters to be instantiated:

 -   `feature_size`: Speech models take a sequence of feature vectors as an input.
 While the length of this sequence obviously varies, the feature size should not.
 In the case of Wav2Vec2, the feature size is 1 because the model was trained on the raw speech signal \(( {}^2 \)).